Learn about Citus on Microsoft Azure in our latest post about use cases: When to use Hyperscale (Citus) to scale out Postgres.

-This post by the technical lead of our Citus open source team was originally published on the Azure Postgres Blog.
+This post by the technical lead of our Citus open source team was originally published on the Azure Database for PostgreSQL Blog.

 I recently gave a talk about the Citus extension to Postgres at the Warsaw PostgreSQL Users Group.
 Unfortunately, I did not get to go in person to beautiful Warsaw, but it was still a nice way to interact with the global Postgres community and talk about what Citus is, how it works, and what it can do for you.